 How to keep a mental health journal

-Over the years I’ve have tried some mental health journals.
-I’ve used a traditional notebook, a piece of paper and I’ve used apps like Day.lio which help as journaling prompts for therapy.
+There are many strategies for how to journal your thoughts and feelings and over the years I’ve used a traditional notebook, a piece of paper and I’ve used apps like Day.lio which help as journaling prompts for therapy.
 It’s a personal preference as to which method you’d like to use.
 I like using an app for the convenience of receiving reminders, but I love paper journals for personal feel and connectedness.

 Paper journals for mental health journaling

 How to use the ABCD journal prompts for mental health

 During my recent and ongoing studies in Cognitive Behavioural Life Coaching, I’ve learnt about the method of ABCD Journaling.
 It’s the acronym in ABCD Journaling which I love, it acts as journaling prompts for anxiety, depression and other mental illnesses, making it really helpful to remember exactly what you need to include in your journal and in what order.
 I also like to look at it as mindfulness journal prompts.
 You don’t necessarily have to do it for a mental illness, simply to hone in on your thoughts.
 I love a good acronym!

 To get the most out of this form of journaling, be prepared to commit to logging in your journal daily for a minimum of two weeks, up to at least a month in order to identify and change any negative thoughts.
 Consistency in journaling is particularly good if there are ongoing problems, these are journaling prompts for therapy which means they need to be consistent.
 Now here’s how it works!

 What does ABCD stand for?